 “You might not realize, but down payment assistance programs require higher interest rates,” Bendebba said.
 “Meaning that if you use your own money, you will save on your rate and monthly payment.”

-If you’re ready to buy a home but need help with a down payment, an assistance program ay provide the boost you need to make the purchase and start building equity.
+If you’re ready to buy a home but need help with a down payment, an assistance program may provide the boost you need to make the purchase and start building equity.
 And you may be able to refinance to a better interest rate in the future.

-But if you can make the down payment on your own, and you can put down more than the minimum required, you could save money right from the outset.
+But if you can make the down payment on your own, and you can put down more than the minimum required, you could potentially save money right from the outset.

 All of these considerations — debt management strategies, budgeting, having an emergency — are key financial literacy skills with real-world implications.

 Financial advisor Jamilah N. McCluney learned that firsthand when she bought her first home with an adjustable-rate mortgage (ARM).

 “Right out of college, I purchased a home that was way more mortgage than I could comfortably afford,” she recalled.
 At 23 years old, she purchased a $500,000 home.
 Soon after, the 2008 housing crisis hit.
 When the ARM adjusted, her monthly mortgage payment doubled, and she could no longer afford her home.